 Unwanted Extra Pages

-Sometimes, column breaks can push content unexpectedly, resulting in extra blank pages.
-Adjust the spacing and margins or move the column break slightly to fix this.
+Sometimes, column breaks shift content unexpectedly, resulting in extra blank pages.
+Adjust the spacing and margins or move the column break slightly to avoid these extra pages.

 Misaligned Columns